SumoLogic-Labs/sumologic-grafana-datasource/README.md

 ## Sumo Logic Metrics Data Source

 A Sumo Logic Metrics data source plugin for Grafana.
-This plugin is still being developed.
+This plugin is still being actively developed.
 It is being used internally and therefore should work.
-But please consider the plugin experimental as of now.
+But please consider this experimental as of now.

 This is version 0.1.0.

-The current plan is to cleanup, review, and thoroughly test the data source plugin internally and then publish a version 0.9.0.
-As soon as the Sumo Logic Metrics APIs become public and supported, we will update the data source plugin and publish a version 1.0.0.
+The current plan is to cleanup, review, and test the data source plugin internally and then publish a version 0.9.0.
+As soon as the Sumo Logic Metrics APIs become public and supported, we will update the data source plugin to use the final public APIs and publish a version 1.0.0.

 ### Using the plugin with Grafana